 Firefighters begin their careers by attending fire academy training.

 Applicants for firefighter jobs typically must be at least 18 years old and have a valid driver’s license.
 They must also pass a medical exam and drug screening to be hired.
-After being hired, firefighters may be monitored on a random basis for drug use.
+After being hired, firefighters may be subject to random drug tests.

-Entry-level firefighters receive several weeks of training at fire academies run by the department or by the state.
-Through classroom instruction and practical training, recruits study fire-fighting and fire-prevention techniques, local building codes, and emergency medical procedures.
-They also learn how to fight fires with standard equipment, including axes, chain saws, fire extinguishers, and ladders.
+Once hired, firefighters typically receive training at fire academies run by the fire department or by the state.
+Fire-fighting and fire-prevention techniques, local building codes, and emergency medical procedures may be included in the training.

 Some fire departments have accredited apprenticeship programs that last up to 4 years.
-These programs combine formal instruction with on-the-job-training under the supervision of experienced firefighters.
+These programs combine classroom instruction with on-the-job-training under the supervision of experienced firefighters.

 Communication skills.
 Firefighters must be able to communicate conditions at an emergency scene to other firefighters and to emergency-response crews.

 Physical stamina.
-Firefighters may have to stay at disaster scenes for long periods of time to rescue and to treat victims.
-They may be called to respond to emergencies at any hour of the day.
+Firefighters may have to stay at disaster scenes for long periods of time to rescue and treat victims.
+They must also be ready to respond to emergencies at any hour of the day.

 Physical strength.
-Firefighters must be strong enough to move equipment and debris at an emergency site.
-They also need to be able to carry victims who cannot walk.
+Firefighters must be strong enough to carry heavy equipment and move debris at an emergency site.
+They must also be able to carry victims who are injured or cannot walk.